kesondrakey/kesondrakey.github.io/FluxTowers.md

         #flux-tower {
             background: url(images/fluxtower.png) no-repeat; /* Add banner behind the title */
             background-size: cover;
+            position: relative;
             padding: 30px; /* Some padding around the content for aesthetics */ }
       #content-wrapper {
-            display: flex;
-            align-items: flex-start;
+            position: relative; /* This might not be necessary if you're using float */ }

+        #top-right-image {
+            float: right;  /* Float the image to the right */
+            margin: 0 0 20px 20px; /* Add some margins for aesthetics: top right bottom left */
+            max-height: 500px;  /* You can adjust the height */
+            width: auto;  /* Keep the aspect ratio */ }

+        #main-content {
+            /* If you're using float, flex might not be necessary */
+            padding: 0 20px 20px 0; /* Optional: gives some spacing between the image and the content */
         }

-        #main-content {
-            flex: 1; /* Let's make sure it takes up the full available width minus the image */
-            padding-right: 20px; /* Optional: gives some spacing between the image and the content */ }

         #top-right-image {